 Tackling Cyberbullying on WhatsApp classroom groups

-Situation 1: Megha reported to the teacher that another student was troubling her friend in class.
-When Megha got home, she had 35 angry WhatsApp messages.
-The cruel anonymous messages kept coming, some from unknown numbers.
+Situation 1: Megha reported to her teacher that a student was troubling her friend in class.
+When she reached home that evening, she found 35 angry WhatsApp messages.
+The cruel messages kept coming, some from unknown numbers.

-Situation 2: Ninth graders, Akash and Sid got into a nasty verbal exchange on their classroom WhatsApp group.
-Insults and swear words start to fly, which only get angrier and nastier.
-Akash threatens Sid and tells him to ‘watch out’ in school the next day.
+Situation 2: Ninth-graders Akash and Sid get into a nasty verbal exchange in their class WhatsApp group.
+Insults and swear words start flying, and later, Akash threatens Sid and tells him to “watch out” at school the next day.

-Situation 3: Eight grader Rohan is of higher weight.
-A classmate posts a meme on his class WhatsApp group, poking fun at ‘fat’ boys.
+Situation 3: Eighth-grader Rohan is overweight.
+A classmate posts a meme in a WhatsApp group, poking fun at “fat” boys.
 Rohan’s name gets pulled in the joke and everyone starts teasing him.
-The jokes start spilling to their everyday interactions, and Rohan, tired of the teasing, quits the group.
+The jokes start spilling into their everyday interactions, and Rohan, tired of the teasing, quits the group.

-All these situations describe different forms of cyberbullying, or bullying that happens online, in these instances on WhatsApp classroom groups.
-WhatsApp messaging may be unparalleled in its popularity, convenience of use and reach, enabling students to exchange information and have discussions, but it is also being used as a platform for bullying.
+All these situations describe different forms of cyberbullying, or bullying that happens online—in these instances, in class WhatsApp groups.
+WhatsApp messaging is quite popular among students because of its ease of use and reach.
+Also, it enables students to stay in touch with family and friends, exchange information related to school or studies and have discussions.
+But unfortunately, the platform is also being used for bullying.

-Bullying has always been a serious, long-standing social problem.
-Today, bullying happens both in the real world and in the digital world.
-Just like in physical or verbal bullying, cyberbullying involves a real or perceived power imbalance between the perpetrator and the target that may be physical, psychological, and/or social.
+Bullying has always been a serious, long-standing social problem, and today, it happens both in the real world and in the digital world.
+Cyberbullying involves using technology to insult, threaten, harass or embarrass another person.
+It also includes posting offensive messages or photos, bullying a person directly by sending hurtful messages or spreading rumors about a person.
+Cyberbullying, just like physical or verbal bullying, involves a real or perceived imbalance of physical, psychological or social power between the perpetrator and the target.

 Forms of WhatsApp Cyberbullying

-Let us examine some common forms of cyberbullying on WhatsApp classroom groups and how they can lead to the target adolescents feeling victimised:
+Let’s examine some common forms of cyberbullying in class WhatsApp groups and how they can lead to the target adolescents feeling victimized:

-2. Denigration: Damaging a person’s reputation by posting false news or gossip about him on the group.
+2. Denigration: Damaging a person’s reputation by posting false news or gossip about them in group chats.

-Situation 2, in which Akash and Sid send angry and nasty messages to each other, is an example of flaming.
+EXAMPLE: Situation 2, in which Akash and Sid send angry and nasty messages to each other.

 4. Impersonation: Pretending to be someone else online in order to solicit or post personal or false information about someone.

-Sheila poses as a boy who starts communicating with Veena and pretends to like her.
-Soon after, Veena begins to trust her ‘new boyfriend’ and reveals a lot of personal information.
-Sheila then publicises all this information on their classroom WhatsApp group and completely embarrasses Veena.
+EXAMPLE: Sheila poses as a boy online and starts communicating with her friend Veena and pretends to like her.
+Soon after, Veena begins to trust her “new boyfriend” and reveals to “him” a lot of personal information.
+Sheila then posts the details in the class WhatsApp group and completely embarrasses Veena.

-5. Trickery: Also called outing, it entails tricking someone into revealing personal information (such as secrets, embarrassing material, and so on) and then publishing it online, with the aim of damaging the victim’s friendships or reputation.
+5. Trickery: Also called outing, it entails tricking someone into revealing secrets and embarrassing information and then publishing them online, with the aim of damaging the victim’s friendships or reputation.

-Venu receives a Whatsapp message saying that he has been selected to participate in a singing competition and he should send a video of himself singing.
+EXAMPLE: Venu receives a WhatsApp message informing him that he has been selected to participate in a singing competition and he should send a video of himself singing.
 He promptly shares a video of himself singing.
 Next day, at school, he sees everyone watching his video, mimicking and making fun of him.

-6. Exclusion: Intentionally or cruelly excluding someone from the WhatsApp group.
+6. Exclusion: Intentionally or cruelly excluding someone from WhatsApp groups.

-Reena is considered ‘uncool’, because she is always reading in the library and is not into dressing fashionably.
-Her peers exclude her from all their classroom WhatsApp groups and do not ‘friend’ her on social media.
+EXAMPLE: Reena is considered “uncool” because she’s always reading in the library and is not into dressing “fashionably.”
+Her peers exclude her from their WhatsApp groups and don’t “friend” her on social media.

 7. Bias-based bullying: Like traditional bullying, cyberbullying can also target a person’s characteristics, differences or perceived weaknesses.
-This ‘bias-based bullying’ refers to threats directed toward a target’s race, ethnicity, religious belief, gender, sexual orientation, age, familial status, or disability (physical or mental).
-However, it is important to note that teens with no noticeable ‘differences’ can also be cyberbullied.
-So, no one is completely immune from cyberbullying.
+This bias-based bullying refers to threats directed toward a target’s race, ethnicity, religious belief, gender, sexual orientation, age, familial status or disability (physical or mental).
+However, it’s important to note that teens with no noticeable “differences” may also be cyberbullied.
+So, no one’s completely immune from cyberbullying.

-Situation 3, in which Rohan is fat-shamed, is an example of bias-based bullying.
+EXAMPLE: Situation 3, in which Rohan is fat-shamed.

-What can you do if your teen is being cyberbullied
+What to do when your teen is cyberbullied

 Cyberbullying can have adverse effects on the physical and psychological well-being of the teen being bullied.
-If she is constantly checking text messages and social apps, it could be a sign she is worried about what’s being said about her.
-Be on the lookout for the following signs
+If she is constantly checking text messages and social apps, it could be a sign she’s worried about what’s being said about her.
+Be on the lookout for the following signs:

 - Withdrawal and loneliness